Tourists, high-end shoppers slowly returning to Rodeo Drive

 Just a few days after Beverly Hills officials announced the high-end boutiques lining its most exclusive street could reopen for curbside pickup, shoppers began tentatively making their way onto its wide sidewalks and narrow roadway.

-They came looking for things like Gucci handbags, Salvatore Ferragomo shoes, Louis Vuitton belts and other items with names that scream out to passersby, “This is ridiculously expensive.”
+They came looking for things like Gucci handbags, Salvatore Ferragamo shoes, Louis Vuitton belts and other items with names that scream out to passersby, “This is ridiculously expensive.”

 One young man pulled up in front of the Fendi store, paid for a pair of shoes and sunglasses that he quickly tossed into the back of his red convertible sports car as he explained they were gifts for his wife, then sped away.

-Note: This story has been corrected to accurately spell Salvatore Ferragamo.